View of a beach on San Andrés island, Colombia. Photo by Angela Schuster

-In preparation for the next big learning resource I want to offer, which will cover how to get bookings as a musician, I want to know how you learn best.
+In preparation for the next big learning resource I want to offer, which will cover how to get gigs, I want to know how you learn best.
 For that, I have put together a two minutes survey, which will be open until Sunday 20th June.

 Read More